Hip Openers for Lower Back PainApr 21, 2022

 A deeper version is drawing the knee closer into the chest and interlinking the fingers around the front of the left shin (or back of that thigh for a less intense stretch) when moving into the right buttock.
 You may need something under your head if tightness in the hips translates up into the shoulders and make your head tilt back.

 Opening the front of the hips after rotating helps to encourage happy sitting of the pelvis when upright.

 • From a sphinx-like position, elbows under or forward of the shoulders (where you lower back does not feel ‘pinched’), spend some moments breathing to lift the chest and up through the shoulders.

 • Inhale in the first position and then exhale to draw up on knee – inner leg on the floor – to look at that knee and open through the front of the opposite hip and side body.

 • Inhale back to the centre and then exhale to the other side, alternating with the breath and coming back to the position up on the elbows.

 After a backbend, lengthening out the spine in downwards-facing dog (inverted ‘v’) also creates length at the sides of the hips.
 From all fours, tuck under the toes and press up from the hands and draw back the tops of the thighs.
 From here you can drop into a child pose for a passive drop into the hips, where the lower back is broadened by the thighs dropping down.
 You can come right to the ground with head forward or support your chest with bolsters for a longer stay – head to one side here and changing direction halfway through.
 Fully breath into a sense of surrender and release.

-Charlotte Watts runs regular workshops in Brighton and Bath.
+Charlotte Watts runs regular workshops.
 Click here for further information.